MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.ServiceAnnouncement/New-MgServiceAnnouncementIssue.md

   - `[Service <String>]`: Indicates the service affected by the issue.
   - `[Status <String>]`: serviceHealthStatus

-`DETAILS <IMicrosoftGraphKeyValuePair[]>`: Additional details about service event.
+`DETAILS <IMicrosoftGraphKeyValuePair[]>`: More details about service event.
 This property doesn't support filters.
   - `[Name <String>]`: Name for this key-value pair
   - `[Value <String>]`: Value for this key-value pair